pedro-vicente/nostr_client_relay/BUILDING.md

 - a web interface for a client, **Wostro**
 - a native mobile client, **Mostro** (deprecated)

-:warning: All dependencies except boost (for web build) and wxWidgets (for desktop build) are included in the repository.
+:warning: All dependencies except boost (for web build) and Qt (for desktop build) are included in the repository.
 The minimal dependency needed is OpenSSL.
 To install dependencies on Mac and Linux

 Mac